 Some of the health benefits derived from the consumption of fenugreek are generally accepted to include the following (to some degree):

 - Weight Loss and Management.
 Fenugreek is rich in soluble fiber, which is known for promoting weight loss, by causing your digestive tract to expand.
-This effect can make you feel full and goes a long way to controlling your appetite better.
+This effect can make you feel full and goes a long way to control your appetite better.
 Furthermore, the thermogenic herb complements exercise and weight loss efforts by increasing energy in the short term and potentially modulating carbohydrate metabolism.
 As noted earlier, it also reduces blood sugar levels after eating.

 - Anti-oxidant and Anti-inflammatory Potential.
 A research team, led by Muraleedharan Nair (Michigan State University) and King Saud University (Saudi Arabia) noted beneficial compounds in fenugreek seeds, and showed that certain compounds, including flavonoids and fatty acids, have anti-inflammatory properties.

 “Our report on the chemistry and biological activity on fenugreek seed extract and isolates is novel,” the researchers reported, also noting in their report that the seed extract and isolates found by them “demonstrated anti-oxidant and anti-inflammatory activities.”

 They went on to assert that fenugreek seeds are “one of the leading functional foods with health-beneficial claims.”